 Amazon is a great place to sell on and tons of new sellers join the marketplace to grab a share of the pie.
 With that in mind, here’s a list of Amazon repricing tips to help you avoid common errors that new merchants make.
 The list includes setting up an Amazon account, listing products, using images that violate Amazon policy and expensive shipping policies.

 Amazon policy is clear on this, one seller account per Amazon seller.
 Any more than one is a violation of Amazon seller policy.

 2. Including your web store URL in your seller or product information.

 By selling on Amazon you are tapping into its vast customer base.
 In 2016, according to figures from Statista, Amazon.com had 2.27 billion visits per month across mobile and desktop.
-In return for this, Amazon do not allow you to direct traffic from its website to yours (unless using paid advertising).
+In return for this, Amazon does not allow you to direct traffic from its website to yours (unless using paid advertising).

 3. Choosing the wrong seller account

 More than two billion third-party items were sold on Amazon in 2014.
 Most sellers will have two main fulfilment options, Fulfilment by Amazon (FBA) or Merchant Fulfilled Network (MFN).